Skip to content

 Of course, the other major difference between these two golf devices is price.
 The Tour V6 Shift slope rangefinder will cost you $100 more at $399.99.

-How Much Will the Tour V6 & Tour V6 Shift Cost?
+How Much Does the Tour V6 & Tour V6 Shift Cost?

-The Bushnell Tour V6/Tour V6 Shift prices will remain the same as the previous Tour V5 models.
+The Bushnell Tour V6/Tour V6 Shift prices remain the same as the previous Tour V5 models.

 Bushnell Tour V5 Price: $299.99